-The activity covers the design development, programming, and verification of Internal Dosimeter Array (IDA) payload Interface Electronics Operational Software.
+The activity covers the design development, programming, and verification of the Internal Dosimeter Array (IDA) payload Interface Electronics Operational Software.
 IDA Payload is the first Lunar Gateway internal ESA science payload, which aims to accommodate different ESA space dosimetry

 Space Dosimetry Telescope Payload Operational Software

 Telescope (SDT) payload Interface Electronics Operational Software.
-SDT Payload will be hosted on-board the Earth Return Orbiter (ERO) during its journey to Mars and back to Earth.
+SDT Payload will be hosted on board the Earth Return Orbiter (ERO) during its journey to Mars and back to Earth.
 It aims to perform